RoverTech-team/arm/README.md

 It might not start and give "waiting for serviece /spawn_entity" logs and in the end it could retourn "process has died".
 To fix that start this **before** running gazebo.launch.py in a different terminal

+if it still does not start restarting the whole docker container often helps
 ```
 gazebo -s libgazebo_ros_init.so -s libgazebo_ros_factory.so myworld.world
 ```